-GTMetrix will show you why each source deducted points on your overall score, allowing you to use the information to make improvements.
-It will also tell you how long it takes your page to load, the number of requests it took to load the page entirely, and the total size of your page in bytes.
+GTMetrix will show you why each source deducted points on your overall score, allowing you to use the information to improve.
+It will also tell you how long it takes your page to load, the number of requests it takes to load the page entirely, and the total size of your page in bytes.

 - First Byte Time

 - Keep-alive Enabled